Skip to content

 Back to Ecclesiastical Projects – Soon

 Back to Ecclesiastical Projects – Soon For all of you patiently waiting for a new post, never fear.
 The Ecclesiastical Sewing blog has not dropped off the face of the planet….or at least not quite.
 I have been enjoying a few weeks off with family, and visiting some remote places that are nearly off the map.
 Fortunately, I have found my way out of the backcountry of Glacier Park and will be back to work posting new Ecclesiastical Sewing Projects next week.
 Until then, happy summer.
-Solo Dei Gloria Be… Read more Back to Ecclesiastical Projects – Soon
+Solo Dei Gloria… Read more Back to Ecclesiastical Projects – Soon

 Rose Vestments for Laetare and Gaudete Sunday